craftercms/docs/source/system-administrators/activities/authoring/configuration/global-permission-mappings-config.rst

 The global permission mappings configuration file lets you configure the permissions to a role globally for the entire application

-Permissions per site are managed within Crafter Studio's UI.
-See :ref:`permission-mappings` for more information on site permissions.
+Permissions per project are managed within Crafter Studio's UI.
+See :ref:`permission-mappings` for more information on project permissions.

 Here's the default global permissions configuration.
 It contains the permissions mappings for the roles defined in the :ref:`global role mappings configuration <global-role-mappings-config>` file.
 To access the file, using your favorite editor, navigate to ``CRAFTER_HOME/data/repos/global/configuration/`` then open the file ``global-permission-mappings-config.xml``.
 Remember to restart CrafterCMS so your changes to the file will take effect.